truenas/documentation/content/SCALE/SCALETutorials/Storage/_index.md

 ---
 title: "Storage"
-description: "Tutorials for configuring the various features contained within the Storage area of the TrueNAS SCALE web interface."
+description: "Tutorials for configuring the various features contained within the Storage area of the TrueNAS web interface."
 geekdocCollapseSection: true
 weight: 5
 aliases: